 To get the Appflow SDK plugin added to your project, you can follow the install instructions within the Appflow Dashboard by clicking on "Install Instructions" inside of the

 Deploy > Destinations section.
-Alternatively, you can install the plugin manually by excuting the following command in your app's root directory:
+Alternatively, you can install the plugin manually by executing the following command in your app's root directory:

 ionic deploy add \